ten-protocol/go-ten/design/finality_protocol/protocol_history_rule.md

 There is an extreme edge case (which could be used to attack Obscuro) where an L1 block was visible only to the sequencer and not to any of the validators.
 If the sequencer has produced batches using this block as a reference, then the result of this batch can't be calculated by any validator.

+Note: this attack is not performed by the sequencer.
+The attacker is an Ethereum staker that somehow sends a block to the Obscuro Sequencer that it doesn't broadcast to the network.

 ### Properties of the ideal solution